BU-EC500-SP15/moc-gui/README.md

 ###Meetings Briefs

+#####Meeting on 3/31 with Jon Bell:

+#####Meetings before the Second Demo with Jon Bell:
+* Start using new UI created by our mentors
+* Start implementing the market place page
+* Burndown Trello cards and create new cards for future sprint

 #####Meeting on 3/3 with Jon Bell:
 * Fixed bugs with user registration
 * Added remove user from tenant button on the project page